 Obviously, if you have bad credit, your credit score is lower than it should be.
 But you still may be able to secure a bad credit refinance on your home sooner than you think.

 Not all low credit scores are created equal you know.
 If your credit score being low is due to a job loss and a few missed payments, you can clean up your credit relatively quickly.
 Make certain that you have no late payments on anything that hits your credit report for at least a year.
 This will include mortgage, car loans, credit cards, and some utility payments.
+Seeking an affordable refinance with bad credit is worth the time and effort.

 If you had a foreclosure or bankruptcy, you may need to wait a couple of years to do the refinance.
 But as always these days, it will pay you dividends to shop around.
 You never know when you can find a lender who will do your loan with a low credit score.